eburghar/gil/README.md

 with an `api` scope and `http://localhost:8888` as the redirect URI (change to match `redirect-port` in config file) and copy the id and secret.

 On successful login, the short-lived token is saved under the cache directory to speedup consecutive command invocations unless you invoke with `--no-cache`.
+When expired it is renewed automatically at the first invocation and if your browser is still connected to gitlab it will follow the oidc flow without prompting your password.